georgiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Traffic violations in Georgia are taken very seriously by the courts.
 Hence, if an individual is unable to make payment by the date provided on the citation for some reason, a court appearance becomes necessary.

-If the ticket is ignored and a court appearance is not made, the individual will receive a Failure To Appear (FTA).
+If the ticket is ignored and a court appearance is not made, the individual may receive a Failure To Appear (FTA).
 The order usually leads to having a bench warrant issued for arrest or license suspension.

 Can You Pay Georgia Traffic Tickets Online?